Badgie/spotirec/README.md

 - `-tc` you can define 1-5 of your most played tracks,
 - `-ac` you can define 1-5 of your most played artists,
 - `-gc` you can define 1-5 of your most played genre,
-- `-gcs` you can define 1-5 preset genre seeds
+- `-gcs` you can define 1-5 preset genre seeds,
+- `-c` you can manually input 1-5 genres, artist uris, or track uris

 By default, the script will base recommendations off of your top genres extracted from your top artists.
-For this method, pass none of the above 6 arguments.
+For this method, pass none of the above 7 arguments.

 You can also specify tunable attributes with the `--tune` option, followed by any number of whitespace separated arguments on the form `prefix_attribute=value`
 ```